mattduff36/digidocs/MIGRATION_NOTES.md

 - [x] Updated `package.json` name to "digidocs"
 - [x] Changed app title to "MPDEE Digidocs" in all layouts
 - [x] Updated manifest.json with new branding
-- [x] Removed all "Squires", "AVS", "A&V Squires Plant Co." references from UI
+- [x] Customized all UI branding for MPDEE Digidocs
 - [x] Updated README.md with new project information

 ### ✅ Theme & Colors